 How much is car insurance in South Dakota?

-The average cost of car insurance in South Dakota is $1,642, which is in line with the national average ($1,674 a year).
+The average cost of car insurance in South Dakota is $1,642 annually for full coverage, which is in line with the national average ($1,674 a year).
 However, each driver may pay more or less than these amounts since car insurance premiums are based on several factors, including driving history, type of car, and location.

 What are the best insurance companies in South Dakota?